Why I Started PeaPodGirlGaming: Cozy Games, Mental Health & Community

 A Bit About Me and My Gaming Journey

 Then came my 20s, and I played less.
-It didn’t really feel like “the done thing” anymore, didn’t feel very “adult”.
-I didn’t know many other people who gamed, and a lot of the titles out at the time didn’t feel like they were made for me.
-I missed it, but gaming just faded into the background.
+It didn’t really feel like something I “should” be doing anymore, it didn’t feel very adult.
+I didn’t know many other people who gamed, and a lot of the games out at the time didn’t feel like they were made for me.
+I missed it, but it slowly faded into the background.

-That changed when I met a few people who were properly into games and encouraged me to buy a Nintendo Switch.
+That changed when I met people who genuinely loved games and encouraged me to pick up a Nintendo Switch.
 They told me to try Stardew Valley, and I haven’t looked back since.

 Game Image: Wanderstop, Developer: Ivy Road

-Gaming became more than a way to pass the time.
-It turned into something I actively relied on to help manage stress, cope with anxiety, or just wind down when everything felt a bit too much.
+Gaming quickly became more than just a hobby again.
+It became something I actively relied on, to manage stress, ease anxiety, and give my brain a break when everything felt like too much.

-And yet, even now, there’s still a bit of shame or judgement around playing games, especially as an adult woman.
-I know what it’s like to feel that, and I wanted to create a space where it doesn’t exist.
-A space where people can find games they love, feel understood, and maybe feel a little bit better after reading.
+And yet, even now, there’s still sometimes judgement around gaming as an adult, especially as a woman.
+I know what that feels like, and I wanted to create a space where that doesn’t exist.

 Game Image: Spiritfarer, Developer: Thunder Lotus Games